Ghosn-Lab/SuPERR/README.md

 The CMS is a scoring metric we apply to evaluate whether cells in a single-cell RNA-seq experiment retain the same classification variable (e.g. cell type, function, state) between replicate dataset analyses.
-CMS is presented here exactly as in our complementary work "Data Matrix Normalization and Merging Strategies Minimize Batch-specific Systemic Variation in scRNA-Seq Data" which is freely available at https://www.biorxiv.org/content/10.1101/2021.08.18.456898v1.
+CMS is presented here exactly as in our complementary work "Data Matrix Normalization and Merging Strategies Minimize Batch-specific Systemic Variation in scRNA-Seq Data" which is freely available at [bioRxiv](https://www.biorxiv.org/content/10.1101/2021.08.18.456898v1).
+More details of CMS may be found [here](https://github.com/Ghosn-Lab/BatchNorm)

 ### Software Requirements